Athol Townley

 Athol Gordon Townley (3 October 1905 – 24 December 1963) was an Australian politician who served in the House of Representatives from 1949 until his death in 1963.
 A member of the Liberal Party, he served as a minister in the Menzies Government from 1951 to 1963, notably as Minister for Defence from 1958.

 Early life

+Townley was born on 3 October 1905 in Hobart, Tasmania.
+He was the fourth child born to Susan (née Bickford) and Reginald George Townley.
+His older brother Rex was a member of the Tasmanian parliament.

-Townley was born in Hobart, Tasmania, and educated at Elizabeth Street State School and Hobart High School, and at Hobart Technical College.
-He qualified as a pharmaceutical chemist in 1928 and in 1930 found a job looking after quality control for a Sydney baker.
-In 1931, he married Hazel Florence Greenwood and they later moved back to Hobart where he formed a partnership with his brother, Rex, that eventually owned three pharmacies.
+Townley's father died in 1906 and the family subsequently moved in with his mother's sister Rebecca Sidwell.
+He attended Elizabeth Street State School, Hobart High School and Hobart Technical College.
+He qualified as a pharmaceutical chemist in 1928, serving an apprenticeship with Ash, Sidwell & Co., his uncle's firm.
+Townley and his brother Rex moved to Sydney during the Great Depression, where he found in the quality control department of industrial baker Gartrell White Ltd. The brothers later moved back to Hobart and went into partnership as chemists under the name Sidwell & Townley.
+They owned three pharmacies, with the largest situated opposite the General Post Office, Hobart.

 Military service

 Townley joined the Royal Australian Navy in September 1940, and in February 1941, he was sent to England to train in bomb- and mine-disposal work.
 He returned to Australia and commanded the 35 ton patrol boat HMAS Steady Hour, which assisted in destroying a Japanese midget submarine during the attack on Sydney Harbour in June 1942.
 He was put in command of the Fairmile B motor launch ML817 in January 1943, promoted to acting lieutenant commander in March and was involved in the New Guinea campaign.